Connor12858/Simple-Bank-Project/README.md

 Right-click and select unistall

 Accept everything and it will all be deleted (Unless you kept the .ZIP folder from downloading)

+# THIS IS NOT AN OFFICAL APP TO ANY BANK!
+THIS IS ALSO NOT ANY SOFTWARE TO USE WHEN RUNNING A BANK!
+# THIS WAS MADE OUT OF PURE FUN AND NOT MEANT FOR COMMERICAL USE!!!!!!!!!!!